 - Take advantage of cool tools: Stay in the loop with an app that lets you track your rental homes on the go and view all the important details at a glance.
-Check out Roofsavvy, RentTracker, or Property Buddy.
+A few examples include RentTracker and Property Buddy.

 Set these systems up early, and save yourself the headache of digging around for random documents and emails down the road.
 A little bit of effort at the beginning will save you unnecessary stress in the future.